-Griffin reported to the Board of Trustees, through the Finance and Audit Committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
-All recommendations have been delivered and closed off.
+Griffin reported to the Board of Trustees, through its reports to the Finance and Audit Committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
+All recommendations have been delivered or have specific plans leading to being closed off.